 As part of your subscription, you can download the Office mobile app to your iPhone/iPad or Android device.
 This app combines Word, Excel, PowerPoint and integrates with your OneDrive files.
 You can also download individual apps, such as Outlook or Teams.

 If you don't already have Microsoft 365 installed on your computer, you can download it.
-The Microsoft 365 download link and instructions are available on TUportal.
+The Microsoft Download link and instructions are available on TUportal on the left side of the Home tab under TUappliations.
 You can install the Microsoft 365 desktop applications on up to five compatible PCs and Macs.

 Please note: Microsoft 365 needs to be connected to the internet at least once every 30 days or it will revert to a read-only mode until user authentication is confirmed.

 You can install Microsoft 365 on any combination of five Windows or Mac computers, five smartphones, and five tablets (work or home).